WLBQ: Local news and programming

 WLBQ's news department is Butler County's only news source without stories from other areas.
 Their news department uses the moniker "Beech Tree News."

 Out On a Limb is the local radio show that focuses on current issues and public affairs in Butler County.
-The show is hosted by John Embry, and is broadcast on Mondays, Tuesdays, Thursdays and Fridays at 7:00 am, with replays at 10:00 am and 7:00 pm.
+The show is hosted by John Embry, and is broadcast on weekdays at 7:00 a.m.; the show previously reaired at 10:00 a.m. and 7:00 p.m.
 In the mid-2010s, the program had a spinoff show, The Leadership Limb, a "leadership edition" of Out on A Limb.
 It was broadcast on Wednesdays at 7 a.m., with same replay times, with Jim Green and Landon Hampton hosting.

-Prior to 2014, the local newscasts at 12 noon and 4 p.m. every day consisted of these segments in broadcast order: Local news, obituaries, local sports, community news, swap shop, and weather.
+Prior to 2014, the local newscasts at 12 noon and 4 p.m. every day consisted of these segments: Local news, obituaries, local sports, community news, and weather.
+The newscasts have since shortened to 5 to 10 minutes long, including local and state news and obituaries.
 WLBQ also broadcast statewide news updates from the Kentucky News Network, a statewide network that brings news headlines from across Kentucky.
-On Sundays, WLBQ also broadcast locally based religious radio shows, including broadcasts of worship services from local churches.
-The newscasts have since shortened to 5 to 10 minutes long, including local and state news and obituaries.

 As of 2015, the station broadcasts a full-service format with local news, and the station plays music from four genres of music, including Classic Top 40, Hot Adult Contemporary, Classic Country, and Classic Rock; most songs played on the station were released no later than 1999, with a few exceptions.
-In addition to its music, news and public affairs programming, WLBQ is the exclusive radio home of sporting events involving the teams of Butler County High School, home of the Butler County Bears.
-Sporting Events include football, boys and girls basketball, baseball, and softball.
-Most of the station's broadcasts of Butler County Bears football and basketball games are also accompanied with live video coverage of the games through the station's Facebook page via Facebook Live.
+In addition to its music, news and public affairs programming, since at least the early 1980s, WLBQ is the exclusive radio home of sporting events involving the teams of Butler County High School, home of the Butler County Bears; those broadcasts previously aired on WDNS (98.3 MHz, now 93.3 MHz) in Bowling Green for about five seasons.
+Sporting Events include football, boys and girls basketball, as well as limited baseball and softball games.
+Most of the station's broadcasts of Butler County Bears football and basketball games are also accompanied with live video coverage of the games through the station's YouTube channel; the video coverage was previously available on the station's Facebook page.
 Prior to 2021, additional sports-related content was provided by the Kentucky News Network's sports division.
-From around 1994 until 2005, the station also broadcast Western Kentucky Hilltoppers football and basketball game coverage from the Hilltoppers Sports Radio Network.
+From around 1994 until 2005, the station was also affiliated with the Hilltoppers Sports Radio Network, broadcasting Western Kentucky Hilltoppers football and men's basketball game coverage.

-On Sunday mornings from 6 a.m. to 12 Noon Central time, the station also broadcasts church services by various churches in the area.
+On Sunday mornings from 6 a.m. to 12 Noon Central time, the station also broadcasts religious content, including worship services by various churches in the area.

 In December 2015, WLBQ began providing hourly national news updates from ABC News Radio.
 In 2024, the station began airing Americana Country, a weekly syndicated program centered on bluegrass music, on Sunday afternoons.